About Tox Town

 The National Library of Medicine invites you to link from your web site to Tox Town at http://toxtown.nlm.nih.gov.
-You may use Tox Town images for creating links from your website for training and publicity.

 If you think that you have been exposed to a toxic chemical, contact your health care professional.
 For poisoning emergencies or questions about possible poisons, please contact your local poison control center at 1-800-222-1222 in the United States.
 Tox Town cannot respond to questions about individual medical cases, provide second opinions, or make specific recommendations regarding therapy.
 Those issues should be addressed directly with your healthcare provider.
 As this project is entirely U.S. federal government funded, Tox Town neither allows advertising on this site nor endorses any company or product.